 They are named “Kurtz Flint Sonder” – KzFS type and “Lang Schwer Kron” – LgSK type glasses

-The aim should be as small as possible “Tertiary spectrum”.
+The aim should be as small as possible a “Tertiary spectrum”.

-Super Apochromatic correction means that the lens provides correction of chromatic aberration for 4 selected wavelengths.
+Super Apochromatic correction means that the lens provides correction of chromatic aberrations for 4 selected wavelengths.

-Usually 3-4 lens elements with 3 different glasses is used to achieve this performance.
+Usually 3-4 lens elements with 3 different glasses are used to achieve this.

-Besides of Long Crown glass and Short Flint glass additional glass is used to get better result of design, for example Dense Flint – SF type
+Besides Long Crown glass and Short Flint glass, additional glass is used to get better design result, for example Dense Flint – SF type

-Chromatic difference of spherical aberration or spherochromatism can appear in achromatic corrected lens with large aperture.
+The Chromatic difference of spherical aberrations or spherochromatism can appear in achromatic corrected lens with large aperture.

-As for glass achromatic doublet with 2 wavelength focus shift correction these conditions should be satisfied
+As for a glass achromatic doublet with 2 wavelengths focus shift correction, these conditions should be satisfied

 Δs^′=-〖f^′〗_1d/V_1d -〖f^′〗_2d/V_2d =0